Trauma is a word that is often used, but what does it actually mean and why is it important?

 What is Trauma?

 A trauma is an event, series of events, or set of circumstances perceived by an individual as being harmful or life-threatening.
-While the experience is individual, the experience of trauma can cause lasting negative effects.
+While the experience may be a one off or relatively short lived in nature, the experience of trauma can cause lasting negative effects.
 If experienced in childhood, the effects can last long into adulthood affecting health, education and overall achievement.
-If the results are severe the person can go on to develop Post Traumatic Stress Disorder (PTSD).
+If the effects of the trauma are severe the person can go on to develop Post Traumatic Stress Disorder (PTSD).

 How can it affect me?